MetPX/sarracenia/doc/sr_post.1.rst

   A list of settings in a configuration file

-**[--cache]**

-  When one is planning reposting directories, this option caches what was posted and will post only files (or parts of files) that were new when invoked again.
-This is incompatible with the default *parts 0* strategy, one must specify an alternate strategy.

-  If caching is in use,  **blocksize** should be set (to either 1 (announce entire file) or a fixed blocksize.) as otherwise blocksize will vary as a function of file size.

 **[-p|--path path1 path2 ... pathN]**

   **sr_post** evaluates the filesystem paths from the **path** option and possibly the **base_dir** if the option is used.

   If a path defines a file, this file is announced.

   If a path defines a directory, then all files in that directory are announced...

   The AMQP announcements are made of the three fields, the announcement time, the **post_base_url** option value and the resolved paths to which were withdrawn from the *base_dir*, present and needed.

 **[-pb|--post_broker <broker>]**